Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Massless (Axion) Radiation

-The maxima of the oscillating string with small amplitude ($\varepsilon = 0.20$) shown in Figure~\ref{fig:decayA1} reveals nearly linear decay with a weak damping rate that decreases, as expected, with increasing $\lambda$ (i.e. as the effective mass per unit length of the string increases).
-However, at small $\lambda\lesssim 3$, the radiative decay stalls and it becomes difficult to distinguish the nearby trajectories.
-In this regime, the oscillation amplitude $A_0=1.0$ is very close to the string width $\delta = 1/\sqrt\lambda \gtrsim 0.6$, that is, when massive internal excitations within the string core can be expected to represent a non-negligible part of any string oscillation; these `breather' modes mean that the motion of the zero ($\phi 0$) at the string core is likely to be larger than the actual centre of mass oscillation, i.e.\ the motion of the dominant massless fields from which the radiation emanates.
-We shall endeavour to make a small correction for this finite width effect.
-(Note that the $A_0 1$ and $\lambda 100$ string has drifted slightly from the centre from which the maximum amplitude is measured, but this does not affect the average slope.)
+We can model the rate of decay by extracting the maximum and minimum amplitude of the string for each period of oscillation.
+Figure \ref{fig:decayA1} plots these values for the two data sets $A_0 = 1$ and $A_0= 3$.
+The extrema of the oscillating string with small amplitude ($\varepsilon = 0.20$) shown in the top panel reveal nearly linear decay with a weak damping rate that decreases, as expected, with increasing $\lambda$ (i.e. as the effective mass per unit length of the string increases).
+However, at small $\lambda\lesssim 3$, the radiative decay stalls and it becomes difficult to distinguish different $\lambda$.
+In this regime, the oscillation amplitude $A_0=1$ is very close to the string width $\delta = 1/\sqrt\lambda \gtrsim 0.6$, where massive internal excitations within the string core can be expected to represent a non-negligible part of any string oscillation.
+These `breather' modes mean that the motion of the zero ($\phi=0$) at the string core is likely to be larger than the actual centre of mass oscillation, where the center of mass is determined by the motion of the dominant massless fields from which the radiation emanates.
+In our subsequent analysis, we make a small correction for this finite width effect.
+(We also note that the $\lambda=100$ string with $A_0=1$ appears to have drifted slightly from the centre from which the maximum amplitude is measured.
+This is due to the small difference in amplitude of the quadrupole radiation produced when the string is moving in the forward or backward direction relative to the propagation direction.)